CMU-313/nodebb-fall-2025-waffle-warriors/UserGuide.md

 ### Test Categories

 #### API Tests (11 tests)
-- **Poll Creation**: Validates poll creation with proper validation and error handling
-- **Poll Retrieval**: Tests individual poll fetching with correct data formatting
-- **Voting Functionality**: Ensures votes are recorded and duplicate voting is prevented
-- **Authentication**: Verifies login requirements for sensitive operations
-- **Error Handling**: Tests API responses for invalid operations
-- **Authorization**: Confirms permission checks for edit/delete operations

 #### Frontend Integration Tests (2 tests)
-- **Page Access Control**: Tests that creation and list pages respect authentication
-- **Navigation**: Verifies UI integration and accessibility

 #### Database Operation Tests (9 tests)
-- **CRUD Operations**: Comprehensive database interaction testing
-- **Data Integrity**: Ensures vote counting and storage consistency
-- **Error Conditions**: Tests database-level validation and constraint handling
-- **User Permissions**: Validates ownership and administrative controls

-#### Test Sufficiency

-The test suite achieves **comprehensive coverage** through:

-1. **Input Validation**: Tests reject invalid inputs (empty titles, insufficient options, malformed data)
-2. **Authentication/Enforcement**: All tests validate login requirements and permission checks
-3. **Data Integrity**: Database operations tested for consistency and rollback behavior
-4. **Error Scenarios**: Extensive coverage of failure modes and recovery
-5. **Integration Testing**: End-to-end workflows verify component interactions
-6. **Security**: CSRF protection, XSS prevention, and SQL injection resistance verified

 ### Running Tests

 ```bash
 npm run test -- test/polls.js
 ```

-# Mark Answered/Unanswered Feature
-## What is it?
-This feature allows moderators and administrators to mark a topic as “answered” when the original question or discussion has been resolved.
-Once marked, a green checkmark and Answered label appear beside the topic title both in the category list and within the topic itself.
-Marking a topic as answered helps other users quickly identify completed discussions.
-The feature also allows users with sufficient permissions to unmark the topic, returning it to an unanswered state.
-When a topic is marked or unmarked, the system updates the topic’s metadata (answered: 1 or answered:0) in the database and records a timestamp (answeredTimestamp).
-This enables filtering, analytics, and UI differentiation between answered and unanswered topics.
-## How to Use and Test
-Click the checkbox to select a topic in the category list.

-Click on topics and click the green check icon (✓) labeled Mark Answered.

-The icon changes to a red cross (✗) labeled Mark Unanswered, which can be used to toggle the status back.

-Alternatively, you can do it by going to individual topics.
-Log in as an administrator.

-Open a topic and click on the Topic Tools dropdown in the top-right corner.

-Select Mark Answered.

-To revert, open the Topic Tools menu again and select Mark Unanswered.

-Validation tests:
-If a user without proper permissions tries to mark or unmark a topic, the system displays an error or returns a 403 Forbidden response.

-Attempting to mark a non-existent topic returns 404 Not Found.

-## Automated Tests
-Tests for this feature are in test/topics.js under the "tools/delete/restore/purge" section.
-Mark Answered: Sends a PUT request to verify that the topic’s answered field is set to 1 and an answeredTimestamp is created.

-Mark Unanswered: Sends a DELETE request to confirm that the answered field resets to 0.

-Schema Validation: Confirms both routes are defined in the OpenAPI spec and return valid 200 OK responses.

-These tests ensure the backend correctly toggles the topic’s answered state, enforces permissions, and updates metadata reliably.
-Frontend changes (the visible checkmark) are automatically reflected based on the backend state, so no extra UI tests are required.